tgritsaev/image-generation/README.md

 # Image generation with Diffusion Model

-HSE Deep Learning course homework.
+In this repository was implemented homework at the Deep Learning university course.

-During this homework I implemented DCGAN, CVAE and diffusion model (all models are tested except of diffusion model).
+During this homework I implemented DCGAN, CVAE and DDPM.
+All models are successfully trained with the except for DDPM.

 The original [task statement](https://github.com/puhsu/dl-hse/tree/main/week08-VAE-Diff/bhw02).